Why Does My Car Make a Clicking Noise When I Try to Start It?

 What does a single click mean when turning the key?

-How to Diagnose a Clicking Noise When Starting the Car
+How to Diagnose a Clicking Noise When Starting the Car with Rapid Battery Checks and PSU Inspections?

 What is the first step in diagnosing the clicking noise?